 - You experience withdrawal symptoms when you try to stop them.

-Opioids are the most common abused drug class, with nearly 15.6 million illicit opioid users worldwide.
-It is also a leading cause of death, as evident from statistics revealing about 500,000 deaths from a narcotic overdose between 2000 and 2015.
+Opioids are the most commonly abused drug class, with nearly 15.6 million illicit opioid users worldwide.
+It is also a leading cause of death, as evidenced by statistics revealing about 500,000 deaths from narcotic overdose between 2000 and 2015.